 Monitoring and feedback

-Once a pipeline is running, Maia monitors its progress and provides live updates in the chat:- Current run status (running, succeeded, failed).
+Once a pipeline is running, monitor its progress and provide live updates in the chat:- Current run status (running, succeeded, failed).

 - Output summaries (such as the number of rows processed).